Estimating Average Treatment Effects with a Double-Index Propensity Score: Numerical Studies

 \subsection{Data Example: Framingham Offspring Study}

 The Framingham Offspring Study (FOS) is a cohort study initiated in 1971 that enrolled 5,124 adult children and spouses of the original Framingham Heart Study.
 The study collected data over time on participants' medical history, physician examination, and laboratory tests to examine epidemiological and genetic risk factors of cardiovascular disease (CVD).
-A subset of the FOS participants also have their genotype from the Affymetrix 500K SNP array available through the Framingham SNP Health Association Resource (SHARe) on dbGaP.
-We were interested in assessing the effect of smoking on C-reactive protein (CRP), an inflammation marker highly predictive of CVD risk, while adjusting for potential confounders including gender, age, diabetes status, use of hypertensive medication, systolic and diastolic blood pressure measurements, and HDL and total cholesterol measurements, as well as a large number of SNPs in gene regions previously reported to be associated with inflammation or obesity.
-While the inflmmation-related SNPs are not likely to be associated with smoking, we include them as efficiency covariates since they are likely to be related with CRP.
-SNPs that had missing values in $>1\%$ of the sample as well as SNPs that had a correlation $>.99$ with other SNPs in the data were removed from the covariates.
-A small proportion of individuals who still had missing values in SNPs had their values imputed by the mean value.
+A subset of the FOS participants also have their genotype from the Affymetrix 500K single-nucleotide polymorphism (SNP) array available through the Framingham SNP Health Association Resource (SHARe) on dbGaP.
+We assessed the effect of smoking on C-reactive protein (CRP) levels, an inflammation marker highly predictive of CVD risk, while adjusting for potential confounders including gender, age, diabetes status, use of hypertensive medication, systolic and diastolic blood pressure measurements, and HDL and total cholesterol measurements, as well as a large number of SNPs in gene regions previously reported to be associated with inflammation or obesity.
+While the inflmmation-related SNPs are not likely to impact smoking, we include them as prognostic covariates for efficiency.
 The analysis includes $n=1,892$ individuals with available information on the CRP and the $p=121$ covariates, of which 113 were SNPs.

 Since CRP is heavily skewed, we applied a log transformation so that the linear regression model in $\Mscrmu$ better fits the data.
-SEs, CIs, and p-values were calculated in the same way as in the above example.
+SEs, CIs, and p-values were calculated in the same way as above.
 The right side of Table \ref{tab:data} shows that different methods agree that smoking significantly increases logCRP.
 In general, point estimates tended to attenuate after adjusting for covariates since smokers are likely to have other characteristics that increase inflammation.
-DiPS and GliDeR were among the most efficient, with DiPS achieving up to 39\% lower estimated variance than other estimators.
+DiPS, DR-SIM, and MADR were among the most efficient, though efficiency gains are tempered in this setting with larger $p$ relative to $n$.